nuxeo-sandbox/nuxeo-labs-thumbnails-enricher/README.md

 # About

-This Nuxeo Package contains various features for the `dam-solution-nuxeo` Studio project.

-# Usage

-* A new [Enricher](https://doc.nuxeo.com/n/M8o) `thumbnails` for Folderish document types to get the thumbnails of the children.
+This Nuxeo Package contains a new [Enricher](https://doc.nuxeo.com/n/M8o) `thumbnails` for Folderish document types to get the thumbnails of the children.

 # Build